0x4447/0x4447-cli-node-potato/README.md

 # 🥔 Potato

 We built Potato to cut down on time, stress, and drama.
 The process of deploying a static page to S3 and configuring CloudFront, Certificate Manager, and Route53 is tedious and prone to error.
-It also involves too many steps to remember.
+It also involves too many steps to remember – and so, Potato was grown.

 You might wonder why we didn't create a CloudFormation template.
 The reason is simple: CF doesn't fully support Route53, so creating a certificate and updating the domain with the correct information would require a special Lambda.
 You can see that we could quickly end up in a complex spiral.

 With Potato, we can use code to overcome all the limitations of CF and configure everything in one go.
 Potato also streamlines the process of updating a static site.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/0x4447/0x4447-cli-potato/master/assets/main.png">